Colleges by Location

 Aside from its academic programs, VanderCook fosters a vibrant and supportive community of musicians.
 Students have the opportunity to engage in various ensembles and performance groups, allowing them to develop their musicianship and collaborate with their peers.
 The college also hosts a wide range of concerts, workshops, and master classes throughout the year, featuring renowned guest artists and educators in the music industry.
 With its rich history, dedicated faculty, and a strong network of alumni, VanderCook College of Music offers a nurturing environment for aspiring music educators and musicians to cultivate their talent and pursue their passion.

 Located in Chicago, IL and set in an urban environment, VanderCook College of Music is a private comprehensive higher education institution.
-It has a campus size of 1 acres.
-This academic institution uses a semester-based calendar.
+This school uses a semester-based calendar.
 It has an acceptance rate of 100%.
 The freshman retention rate at VanderCook College of Music is 80% and the six-year graduation rate is 57%.

-The freshmen application deadline for this school is March 1.
-To find out more about what VanderCook College of Music has to offer to its students, read on for the latest data reported by this school.
+For freshmen, the application deadline for this school is March 1.
+Read more about what VanderCook College of Music has to offer based on the most recent data this institution has reported.

 Quick Facts